tadeck/condetect/README.rst

 The module has been tested so far with:

-- Google Chrome 25,
+- Google Chrome 25 to 43 (latest),
-- Mozilla Firefox 18,
+- Mozilla Firefox 18 to 38 (latest),
 - Opera 12.14,

 License